National Society Development

 - Defining actions National Societies can take to overcome challenges

 You can discover more about action learning by reading this introductory document and by watching this video.
-And you can find more information about the partnership and how to get involved in the following brochure or by emailing [email protected]
+And you can find more information about the partnership and how to get involved by emailing [email protected]